 Prep is everything on both sides of an appraisal.
-Employees should be ready with examples of the times they’ve ruled the roost – and managers should be prepared with their own examples too.
+Employees should be ready with examples of the times they’ve ruled the roost – and strategic HRM professionals should be prepared with their own examples too.
 Quantifiable examples are better: ‘I increased sales by 17%’ is easier to agree on than ‘I improved team morale’ – which someone could contest, if they wanted to.

 If your employees are nervous about appraisals, it’s worth telling them: There shouldn’t be any big surprises in an appraisal.
 No boss is going to drop a bomb of blame on their team.
 In a good workplace, everyone will already know their strengths, weaknesses, what’s gone wrong and what’s gone right.
 The appraisal should go over old ground in new detail, not blow the case wide open.